NSBORO News: (Updated)

 Urgent Alert Safety Drill, Bullying Prevention, "Action Plan" and FAQs, Neary Investigation, Superintendent Office Hours, and more

-NSBORO parents, don’t panic when you receive an “Urgent Alert” from your kids’ school tomorrow morning.
+NSBORO parents, don’t panic when you receive an “Urgent Alert” from your kids’ school on September 12th.
 The message should specify that it is just a test.

 That is one of the highlights from the Northborough-Southborough Public Schools’ weekly newsletter that I’m sharing.